 No.

-So we actually have a some some serious movement today because uh earlier today in DC you have Congressman Mac Gates and Congressman Jim Jordan and our friend Louis GoMert and a bunch of other Freedom Caucus guys uh holding a press conference this morning demanding answers to questions that they have raised about the FBI's special treatment of former Secretary of State Hillary Clinton uh and President Trump during the 2016 election cycle.
+So we actually have some serious movement today because early today in D.C., you have Congressman Matt Gates and Congressman Jim Jordan and our friend Louis Gomert and a bunch of other Freedom Caucus guys holding a press conference this morning demanding answers to questions that they have raised about the FBI's special treatment of former Secretary of State Hillary Clinton and President Trump during the 2016 election cycle.

 This goes back to the tarmac meeting.